Moth Treatment Plan

 We guarantee to reduce the infestation to a level that further damage stops for one month after the initial treatment.
 This is providing the advice on vacuuming & general hygiene is adhered to.

-The cost to treat a 1-3 bedroom property will be:
+The cost to treat your property will be:

 - £160.00 - for treatment with 2 visits and 2 months guarantee.